adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 is platform dependent).
 If you want to see what I did to correct this, check out the final version of [the Chapter 1 sample][11] on GitHub.

-!!! tip Building for On-Premise
+!!! tip "Building for On-Premise"
     If you want to run your backend using on-premise resources (for example, Azure Stack or a local IIS service), your UWP application will need the **Private Networks** capability.
 You can add this in the `Package.appxmanifest` file.
 Choose the